Linuxfabrik/monitoring-plugins/check-plugins/ntp-chronyd/README.md

                        and so on.
 Default: 6
   --test TEST          For unit tests.
 Needs "path-to-stdout-file,path-to-
                        stderr-file,expected-retc".
-  -w, --warning WARN   Set the warning threshold for the ntp time offset, in
+  -w, --warning WARN   WARN threshold for the NTP time offset, in
-                       ms. Default: 800ms
+                       milliseconds.
+Default: 800ms
 ```